This article represents some of the top places to visit in Ethiopia on the African continent.

-The interior part of Ethiopia is covered by the Ethiopian Highlands which continues further north into Eritrea.
+The interior part of Ethiopia is covered by the Ethiopian Highlands and continues further north into Eritrea.
 Towards the southern part of Ethiopia the highland turns into lowland.
 The entire highland region is separated into two segments by the Great Rift Valley which runs through the country.
 The Great Rift Vally starts in the Bay of Aden near Socotra Island and continues further south to Kenya.

 Read also: Socotra – The most alien place on Earth

 Back in Geological time, the highland was a major plateau, which through time has been strongly effected by erosion.
-Constantly, wind and precipitation is changing the landscape.
+Constantly, wind and rain is changing the landscape.
 The way the landscape changes is very similar to what is going on in Grand Canyon in the US.

 In Ethiopian Highlands the average altitude is about 2,400 meters above sea level however significant areas lie over 3,600 m and several peaks exceeds 4,000 meters.
 The highest mountain is called Ras Dashen with a height of 4,620 m.
 80 % of Africa’s tallest mountains are located in this highland.
-Generally, the geological processes has formed isolated alpine plateau peaks which contains a spectacular and unique plant and animal life.
-Actually many of the species are endemic to the Ethiopian Highlands (e.g. Gelada baboon which are living at the highest altitude of all primates; up to incredible 4,500 meters above sea level).
+Generally, the geological processes have formed isolated alpine plateau peaks which contain a spectacular and unique plant and animal life.
+Actually, many of the species are endemic to the Ethiopian Highlands (e.g. Gelada baboon which are living at the highest altitude of all primates; up to incredible 4,500 meters above sea level).
 Another unique animal is the Ethiopian wolf which also is endemic to the Ethiopian Highland.

 Read also: Dallol – Hottest Inhabited Place on Earth